saattrupdan/saattrupdan.com/src/posts/2018-01-31-choice-principles.md

 ![A woman standing at a crossroads](/src/assets/img/choice-principles-intro.webp)

+This post is part of my series on choiceless set theory:
+  1. <router-link to="/posts/2017-03-08-choiceless-non-free-algebras">Choiceless
+     Non-Free Algebras</router-link>
+  2. <router-link to="/posts/2017-03-22-hahn-banach-sans-zorn">Hahn-Banach Sans
+     Zorn</router-link>
+  3. Choice Principles
+  4. <router-link to="/posts/2018-12-10-closure-distributivity-and-choice">Closure,
+     Distributivity and Choice</router-link>

 First of all, let's recall a few well-known weakened versions of $\textsf{AC}$.
 Firstly there's [the Axiom of Dependent Choices](https://en.wikipedia.org/wiki/Axiom_of_dependent_choice) $\textsf{DC}$,